NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 ![wget_sh.png](/.attachments/wget_sh-de81ca11-748b-49d0-ba8f-dc57f28ea875.png)

 - Gnarly.
-Whats this thing trying to do? its rather simple.
+What's this thing trying to do? its rather simple.
 Its using wget to pull down the secondary payload, changing the permissions on it and executing it.
 It doesn't know the operating CPU so its trying from ARM to x86_64.
 It tries to install them all.

-### Whats the secondary payload?
+### What's the secondary payload?

 - Lets find out by utilizing wget to pull it down